-St Johns Rest Home and Hospital (St Johns) is part of Oceania Healthcare Limited (Oceania).
+Ohinemuri Rest Home and Hospital is part of Oceania Healthcare Limited.
 The service is managed by a business and care manager who is supported by a clinical manager.
-There have been no significant changes to the service.
-The home can provide services for up to 98 residents requiring rest home or hospital levels of care.
+There have been no significant changes to the service, except for facility enhancements since the previous audit.
+The home can provide services for up to 68 residents requiring rest home, dementia or hospital levels of care.
+There were 64 residents in the facility on the day of the audit.

-This surveillance audit process was conducted against Ngā Paerewa Health and Disability Services Standard (NZS 8134:2021) and the contracts the service holds with Te Whatu Ora - Health New Zealand Lakes (Te Whatu Ora Lakes).
-It included review of policies and procedures, review of residents' and staff files, observations, and interviews with residents and whānau, staff, and a general practitioner.
+This surveillance audit process was conducted against Ngā Paerewa Health and Disability Services Standard (NZS 8134:2021) and the contracts the service holds with Te Whatu Ora-Health New Zealand Waikato.
+It included review of policies and procedures, review of residents' and staff files, observations, and interviews with residents and whānau, staff, and a nurse practitioner.
 Residents and whānau were complimentary about the care provided.